camus-design/svg_to_font/README.md

 # Camus SvgToFont

-A tool for converting svg to font files.
+A tool for converting SVG files to font files.

 ## Table of Contents